DAY # 13

 So how does this impact your body and endocrine (hormone) system?

 Stopping halfway through your meal to see how you physically feel is another super helpful skill to develop → tuning in and listening to your body.
 Avoid using your your plate as your guide on when to stop, instead let your stomach make the decision.
 Pay attention to how your belly feels halfway through your meals and snacks then stop when you are no longer hungry.
-If you feel full, you have eaten too much.
-Ideally you want to feel satisfied and content.
-Like you could eat more but you feel good and not full or stuffed.
+If you feel very full or stuffed, you may have eaten too much.
+A good goal to work towards is to experiment with what it feels like to stop when you feel satisfied and content.
+Like you could eat more but you feel good and not very full or stuffed.

-The ultimate purpose of eating is to feel better after your meal.
+The ultimate purpose of eating is to feel better after your meal than you did before your meal.
 Let me repeat that: the ultimate purpose of eating is so that you feel better after the meal than you did before.
-If you don't (ie: feel stuffed) then you missed the mark, right?
-In my case, I had consistently overate and felt "full" to the point that I started to believe that I hadn't eaten unless I felt full.
-So I had to reframe my thinking around food and realize that my goal was to feel good, not stuffed or uncomfortable, but content.
+If you don’t (ie: feel stuffed) then you missed the mark, right?
+In my case, I had consistently overate and felt “full” to the point that I started to believe that I hadn’t eaten unless I felt full.
+So I had to reframe my thinking around food and realize that my goal was to feel good, not stuffed or uncomfortable, but content, nourished and pleasantly full.

-What helped me was to realize and tell myself, "I can eat more later but right now, I am committed to working with replacing the current habit of stuffing myself and replacing it with feeling content and satisfied with my meals and snacks."
-There were days that I still felt like I overate, but they started to decrease over time, and now I hate, HATE feeling stuffed.
-My energy is zapped and it's shocking to me to say this, but I really don't like feeling full or stuffed anymore.
-I've shifted away from that need or habit completely.
-Give yourself the time and space to let that happen organically, but intentionally, during the challenge and beyond.
+What helped me was to realize and tell myself, “I can eat more later but right now, I am committed to working with replacing the current habit of stuffing myself and replacing it with feeling content and satisfied with my meals and snacks.”
+There were days that I still felt like I overate, but they started to decrease over time, and now I dislike feeling stuffed.
+My energy is zapped and it’s shocking to me to say this, but I really don’t like feeling very full or stuffed anymore.
+I’ve shifted away from that need or habit completely and it’s still kind of shocking sometimes.
+Give yourself the time and space to let that happen organically, with intention and attention during the challenge and beyond.

 Remember, you are where you are supposed to be [doing this challenge] and you are likely doing better than you give yourself credit for so pat yourself on the back!
 You’ve got this!
 PS: this is a GREAT day to journal about…..